-Permission of program coordinator/director required.
+Permission of professor required.
 A seminar and lecture-style course designed to provide a multi-disciplinary and cross-cultural context for discussions of aesthetic, ethical, and political questions that define and challenge the responsible arts administrator's role.

 A&HG 4174 LAW AND THE ARTS I